Dead Snow

 Dead Snow (Død snø) is a 2009 Norwegian satiric horror film directed by Tommy Wirkola, starring Charlotte Frogner, Stig Frode Henriksen, Vegar Hoel, Jeppe Laursen, Evy Kasseth Røsten, Jenny Skavlan, and Lasse Valdal.
 The film centers on a group of students surviving a zombie Nazi attack in the mountains of Norway.
-The premise of the film is similar to that of the draugr, a Scandinavian folkloric undead greedily protecting its (often stolen) treasures.
 NYAV Post has produced an English dub of this film for the home media release.

 Plot

 A woman, Sara, is being chased through the snows of Norway.
 She is ultimately cornered and eaten by zombies wearing World War II Nazi SS uniforms.

 Seven students on Easter vacation arrive at a small cabin near Øksfjord, owned by Sara.
 The group begins to drink and party until a mysterious hiker arrives.
 He tells them the dark history of the region; during World War II, a force of Einsatzgruppe, led by Standartenführer Herzog, occupied the area.
 For three years, the Nazis abused and tortured the local people.
 Near the end of the war, with Germany's defeat looming, the soldiers looted all the town's valuables.
 However, the citizens staged an uprising and ambushed them, killing many.
 The survivors, including Herzog, were chased into the mountains, and it was assumed that they all froze to death.
 The hiker then continues on his way.
 That night, Vegard wakes to a figure placing something beneath the floorboards of the cabin.
 He calls out, believing it to be Sara, but she ignores him and leaves.
 Vegard follows, and finds her outside covered in blood.
 Vegard suddenly jolts awake in his bed, revealing it was a dream.
 Meanwhile, the hiker has set up camp in the mountains and is eating dinner when he is disturbed by a noise outside.
 He investigates, and is attacked and killed by a zombie.

 The next morning, Vegard, out looking for Sara, discovers the hiker's body.
 He searches the area, falls through the snow into a cave, and is knocked unconscious.
 After sunset, Erlend finds an old wooden box filled with valuables and golden trinkets.
 They celebrate, and one of them pockets a gold coin.
 They eventually return the rest of the treasure to the box.
 Erlend goes to the outhouse where he and Chris have sex.
 Afterwards, Erlend returns to the cabin, and drops a gold coin.
 Chris is attacked by a zombie, and killed.
 The others leave the cabin to look for her, and find Sara's rucksack buried in the snow.